ivancanosa/fuzzyLogic/README.md

 To compile this project you will need Makefile, clang++ and bear, and it uses C++17.
 However, The FuzzyLogic files does not have any dependencies, so you can copy and paste them in your project.
 If you put them in different directories, you must indicate the path of the FuzzyLogic.hpp in the include of FuzzyLogic.cpp

 ## Features
+- Arbitrary logical expressions.
+You are able to use the operators NOT, AND, OR, to build any arbitrary logical expression in the body of the rules.
-- Overloading of the operators "&&", "||", ">>", "!", so you can write the fuzzy rules in a natural way.
-The rules are of the form "(BODY) >> HEAD", where the head is the identifier of a fuzzy set and BODY is an arbitrary logical expression between fuzzy set identifiers.
-It is important to note that the BODY must be between parenthesis because C++ does not allow me to change the priority of the operator ">>" to be the lowest.
+- Overloading of the operators "!", "&&", "||", ">>", so you can write the fuzzy rules in a natural way.
+The rules are of the form "(BODY) >> HEAD", where the HEAD must the identifier of a fuzzy set and BODY is an arbitrary logical expression of fuzzy set identifiers.
+It is important to note that the BODY must be between parenthesis because C++ does not allow me to change the priority of the operator ">>" (the IF operator) to be the lowest.
 - Transitive fuzzy rules.
 This means that you can have for example the following 3 fuzzy rules:
 	- a -> b
 	- b -> c